You can search this SPD section by section or click here to create a single searchable document.

 Retiree Medical Plan (RMP)

 One of the parts of the ExxonMobil Retiree Medical Plan which provides medical benefits for Pre-Medicare eligible retirees, survivors and their family members.
-It includes Retiree Medical Plan Aetna Select Option (as described in this SPD) and other self-funded options.
+It includes Retiree Medical Plan Open Access Aetna Select Option (as described in this SPD) and other self-funded options.

 Self-funded

-(As used in the ExxonMobil Medical Plan) - A self-funded option is an option set up by ExxonMobil to set aside funds to pay employees’ health claims.
+(As used in the ExxonMobil Medical Plan) A self-funded option is an option set up by ExxonMobil to set aside funds to pay employees’ health claims.
 Because ExxonMobil has hired insurance companies to administer the claims for these plans, they may look just like fully insured plans but they are funded by ExxonMobil.
-For example, all Aetna Select options under the EMMP and EMRMP are self-funded.
+For example, all Open Access Aetna Select options under the EMMP and EMRMP are self-funded.
 Aetna is responsible for processing claims and is the claims fiduciary (i.e., Aetna makes the final decision on claims under those plans).
 ExxonMobil is responsible for providing the funds to the Plan to pay health claims.
 This does not impact the way that your plan operates.
 The U.S. Department of Labor regulates self-funded plans, not the state.
 You may contact the Department of Labor at the address listed in the ERISA section: Assistance with Your Questions.

 Serious Mental Illness